Single vertical scar Mastopexy to lift sagging breasts.View Patient Details

 The breast skin gets stretched when the breast gets bigger, either because of pregnancy or weight gain.
 Sometimes this leads to the formation of stretch marks, which are actually tears in the deeper layers of the skin.

-The further the breast has fallen, the more extensive the surgery will be.
-We generally perform the breast lift by one of three ways:
+There are different surgical techniques used to lift the breast.
+To determine which is best suited for you, you'll need to discuss your options during a breast lift consult.
+In general, the further the breast has fallen, the more extensive the surgery will be.
+I generally perform the breast lift by one of three ways:

 - crescent mastopexy